ananya1262/SheepCount/README.md

 Principle:

-The PIR sensors helps to detect when the sheep crosses the fence.
+The PIR sensors help to detect when the sheep crosses the fence.